 Indeed, EU competition enforcement in the financial services sector had previously focused mainly on the areas of state aid and merger control – and not much else.

-In state aid, the European Commission (Commission) has long used its powers in the financial services sector just like in any other.
-There was, naturally, a surge in cases generated by the financial crisis.1 The restructuring or liquidation of around 117 European banks in the period 2007-2015 required policing and procedural innovation by the Commission,2 but the substance was not new.
+In state aid, the European Commission (the Commission) has long used its powers in the financial services sector just like in any other.
+There was, naturally, a surge in cases between 2007 and 2015 generated by the financial crisis.1 The restructuring or liquidation of around 117 European banks during this period required policing and procedural innovation by the Commission,2 but the substance was not new.

-Conversely, until after the financial crisis, there was not much to report on an EU antitrust enforcement front.
+Conversely, until 10 years ago, there would not have been much to report on an EU antitrust enforcement front.
 The Commission had barely lifted the lid on antitrust infringements in financial services: the scrutiny of rogue traders and poorly managed institutions was essentially left to national financial regulators and newspapers.
 Indeed, until the early 1980s, some in the industry still held onto the hope that competition laws did not apply to banks.
-While the Commission always rejected that view,4 as a matter of fact, prior to the financial crisis, there were few cartel investigations of note in the financial services sector.
+While the Commission always rejected that view,3 as a matter of fact, prior to the financial crisis, there were few cartel investigations of note in the financial services sector.

 There are also signs that private actions for damages in the EU are starting to flow.
-In October 2015, claimant firm, Quinn Emmanuel, announced its intention to bring private actions against a number of banks in the English High Court ‘in anticipation of an infringement decision from the European Commission' in the CDS Information Market investigation.
+For example, in October 2015, claimant firm, Quinn Emmanuel, announced its intention to bring private actions against a number of banks in the English High Court ‘in anticipation of an infringement decision from the European Commission’ in the CDS Information Market investigation.
 That investigation was subsequently closed due to a lack of evidence.
-In addition, it is reported that claimant firms are gearing up to issue LIBOR and FX-related private damages actions before the end of 2017.
+However, there are signs and every expectation that should the Commission issue infringement decisions in some of its cases, other claims will follow.

-In the current post-crisis scenario, banks, having paid out vast sums in fines, now have a heightened awareness of the importance of antitrust law compliance.
+In the current post-crisis scenario, banks, having paid out vast sums in fines, are starting to demonstrate a heightened awareness of the importance of antitrust law compliance.
 Evidence of this can be seen in: more internal investigations with an antitrust angle; an increase in immunity applications and self-reporting to regulators; and a renewed interest in in-house training.
 Those are positive developments, which should help to improve the future conduct of employees.

 However, the full extent of antitrust enforcement by the Commission in this sector likely remains to be seen.
-Therefore, and as private litigation starts in earnest, the scrutiny of banks' past transgressions still has some way to run.
+Therefore, and since private litigation has yet to start in earnest, the scrutiny of banks’ past transgressions still has some way to run.

 The remainder of this article provides an overview of the most important EU antitrust cases over time, describes the recent enforcement developments and trends, and outlines certain practical aspects that should be considered when dealing with antitrust cases in the financial services sector.